 If you do decide to start court proceedings, we will draft the proceedings and issue them for you.
 Normally, the court will serve them on the Defendant.
 The court proceedings will set out brief details of your claim, and will seek interest, costs and any other sums you are entitled to.

 The debtor will have 14 days to respond to the court proceedings once they are served, although this can be extended in some circumstances.
 Unless the debtor defends or pays the debt, we can obtain judgment against them at this point.
-Most judgments are outright, though debtors can in some circumstances put forward proposals to the court to pay the judgement over time.
+Most judgments are outright, though debtors can in some circumstances put forward proposals to pay over time.

-If the judgment is not paid within one month, this may have a serious effect on the debtor’s credit rating, so many debts are paid after judgment.
+If the judgment is not paid within one month, this will have a serious effect on the debtor’s credit rating, so many debts are paid after judgment.
 However, there are a number of ways you can enforce your judgment.
-If we obtain a judgment, we will discuss with you the options that are available to you to enforce that judgement and the cost of each option, so you can make the best choice.
+Every time we obtain a judgment, we provide you with advice on the options that are available to you, so you can make the best choice.

 If an individual owes you more than £5,000, or a company owes you more than £750, you can start insolvency proceedings instead of bringing a claim for the debt.
-If the debtor is made insolvent, you will have to share the proceeds with their other creditors, though your costs are paid as a priority, which means it won’t be the right solution for every creditor in every case.
-But successful insolvency proceedings have a drastic effect on debtors and so they can be a great way to sort those who just won’t pay from those who genuinely can’t pay.
-Insolvency proceedings can also be brought later if you have an unpaid judgment.
+If the debtor is made insolvent, you will have to share the proceeds with their other creditors, though your costs are paid as a priority, which means it won’t be right in every case.
+However, given successful insolvency proceedings have such a drastic effect on debtors, they can be a great way to sort those who won’t pay from those who genuinely can’t pay.
+Insolvency proceedings can also be brought later, if you have an unpaid judgment.

 Letter Before Action (LBA)

-We charge £25 plus VAT for an LBA regardless of the size of the debt.
+We charge £20 for an LBA regardless of the size of the debt.